 If you are designing a tablet-sized keyboard, you can squeeze extra characters in.
 On a phone-sized keyboard, you could also do this, but then increase the chance of users missing the keys because they are so small.
 Using the green triangles next to any selected key, you can add extra characters.
 This is what our keyboard would look like if we just added extra keys for 3 of our 5 special characters:

 It just so happens that adding the hooked y, d, and b to each row was consistent.
 To add the ŋ and the ɲ, we can place them on a longpress n.

 How Longpress Keys are Shown

-When no keys are selected in the keyboard layout, I can still see which ones I have set up longpress popups for, because Keyman developer shows a faint gray line at the top right corner of the key.
-So you should have a faint diagonal line on your y, d, b and n keys.
+Even when no keys are selected in the keyboard layout, I can still see which ones have longpress popups, because Keyman Developer shows a faint gray line across the top right corner of the key.
+So you should have a faint diagonal line on your y, d, b, and n keys.

 Compiling your Keyboard